The Rebrand journey begins

 I didn’t go with this firm.
 I kept looking.

 Marketing firm wants to jump in

-I was hopeful, they would actually meet face-to-face.
+I was hopeful because they would actually meet face-to-face.
 I liked them.
-Both the man and woman talked about the importance of branding.
+Both the man and woman talked about the importance of branding!

 I eagerly waited for their bid.
 It came; but the bid was not for a branding project like we discussed.
+What?
 It was for a new website and monthly posting on social media.
 I kept reading the bid.
 Wait, in the meeting we talked rebranding with the possibility of later hiring them to post to a certain social media platform.
-But the bid was for No branding and for them to create a website and post to a social media platform that was different than what they recommended in our meeting.
+But the bid was NOT for branding and instead for them to create a website and post to a social media platform.
+The weird thing: the platform was different than what they recommended in our meeting.

 Did they change their mind or did the forget what they said in our meeting?